OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

 # Introduction

-This challenge was created to create a conversational AI chatbot.
-Its main aim was to assist people affected by high inflation and increased cost of living.
+This challenge was created to develop a conversational AI chatbot.
+The main aim of our proposed solution was to assist people affected by high inflation and increased cost of living.

 The challenge, which united an international team of AI engineers for over 6 weeks, was led by chapter lead Bartosz Chojnacki.
 The common language for the chapter was English, and platforms such as GitHub and a dedicated Slack channed were used to coordinate and keep track of the engineers' work.

-Thematic workshops organised by Chojnacki were delivered to the participants during the project.
+As one of the main goals of Omdena is to promote continuous, high-quality education, thematic workshops organised by Chojnacki were delivered to the participants during the project.

 ## Problem statement

 Inflation and high living costs have become a problem for the inhabitants of Poland.
-This problem is especially visible in the poorer parts of the country, such as the Lubelskie Voivodeship, with the city of Lublin, its capital.
+This problem is especially visible in the poorer parts of the country, such as the Lubelskie Voivodeship, and in the city of Lublin, the country's capital.

-Current inflation rates indicate its level at 18%, which is the highest rate in 26 years in Poland.
-Such a high level of inflation causes the reduction of jobs in companies, or even the closure of entire enterprises.
-Many people have lost their jobs, which until recently was a very rare situation due to the low unemployment rate.
-This is a new situation for the inhabitants of Lublin, with which not everyone is coping with equally well.
+Current inflation rates have raised at 18%, which is the highest rate in 26 years in Poland.
+Such a high level of inflation has caused job layoffs, and even the closure of entire enterprises.
+This is a very rare situation, as the country normally displays low unemployment rate.

-This project aimed at providing both financial support to anyone struggling in the current situation.
+Since not everyone in the country is coping with equally well in this situation, our project aimed at providing financial counselling to anyone who might be struggling.

 ## Project goal